 What new gadgets will there be in Battlefield 4 Naval Strike?

-With naval maps only, how do you balance the gameplay so that all vehicles are important?
+With naval maps only, how do you balance the gameplay so that, for instance, land units still are important?

 Battlefield 4 Naval Strike is focusing on naval warfare.
 Some land vehicles will be there, but they are very limited to give way for vehicles like attack boats, PWC’s, and the new ACV.
 There will of course also be air vehicles.
 But as mentioned: with Naval Strike focusing on water-based fights, there will be a limited pool of land vehicles.